The Consequences of Drunk Driving

 Probation and Counseling

 Many times, individuals who have been involved in a drunk driving case and who are found to be at fault for the accident or incident itself are required to attend probation or counseling sessions, which may be one-on-one with a drug addiction counselor or even group therapy.
-Probation may require those who have been charged with a drunk driving crime to spend a period of time doing community service.
+Probation may require those who have been charged with a drunk driving crime to spend a period doing community service.

 Additionally, probation often requires those who have been assigned it to routinely take drug tests to ensure sobriety.
 In some cases, the drug and sobriety tests also test for alcohol, which is more likely when involved with a DUI or a drunk driving-related case.

 License restrictions are also common for individuals who have been found guilty of a DUI or who have been involved in a drunk driving accident where they are at fault.
 License restrictions can range from a 3-month suspension of a license to having your license revoked entirely.
-The decision to revoke a license entirely from an individual who has been involved in a drunk driving case often depends on prior drinking crimes that have been committed in the past as well as additional driving incidents on the individual’s record.
+The decision to revoke a license completely from an individual who has been involved in a drunk driving case often depends on prior drinking crimes that have been committed in the past as well as additional driving incidents on the individual’s record.

 In addition to legal repercussions when dealing with a drunk driving accident, relationship strains and issues are also common for individuals who have been found guilty of a DUI or who have been directly involved in a drunk driving accident themselves.

-Relationship strain often comes from shame and guilt in addition to the strain and inability to pay fines, fees and other charges that may be incurred with the drunk driving incident itself.
+Relationship strain often comes from shame and guilt in addition to the stress and inability to pay fines, fees and other charges that may be incurred with the drunk driving incident itself.
 Family and friends may look down upon someone who has been caught for a DUI, which can often add to the emotional trauma and guilt experienced throughout the ordeal.